wp-plugins/bepro-listings/readme.txt

 * (optional) Consider creating a template file for the Listing Detail Pages.
 This requires php knowledge and documentation is available on our website

+* (optional) Install BePro Cart (100% free) to facilitate payments.
+Download it from our website www.beprosoftware.com

 == Frequently Asked Questions ==

 = How do I implement custom form fields? =